mtshiba/pylyzer/README.md

 ## What is the advantage over pylint, pyright, pytype, etc.?

+* Performance

-* Performance: pylyzer can inspect Python scripts on average __100 times faster__ than pytype and pyright.
+pylyzer can inspect Python scripts on average __100 times faster__ than pytype and pyright.
 This is largely due to the fact that pylyzer is implemented in Rust, whereas pytype is implemented in Python.

 ![performance](https://raw.githubusercontent.com/mtshiba/pylyzer/main/images/performance.png)